With Citadel, the Australian startup Payble accelerated its path to CDR compliance.

 Audit-Ready CDR Environment in 4 Weeks

-ADR application documentation provided 6 months faster than the industry average Payble utilised ADR Accelerator, a template-based solution that provides business readiness documentation for the company’s ADR application up to six months faster than the normal timeframe for accreditation.
+ADR application documentation was provided 6 months faster than the industry average.
+Payble utilized ADR Accelerator, a template-based solution that provides business readiness documentation for a company’s ADR application up to six months faster than the normal timeframe for accreditation.

 Beyond accreditation, Payble now benefits from having a strong security and compliance foundation for its business, built by Citadel and based on AWS Well-Architected principles.